Lynn Aase MUN Legacy Foundation

 Sending High School Students to National and International MUN Conferences

 Your contribution to the Aase Fund ensures that deserving high school students can travel to top MUN conferences no matter their circumstances.
 Every gift is a show of support for the continued success of the program and a tribute to Mr. Aase.
-Our goal is to raise $50,000 by HBHS MUN’s 50th Anniversary so that we can create an endowed fund that will be a lasting legacy.
-We appreciate your leadership and generosity.
+Our initial goal was to raise $50,000 by HBHS MUN’s 50th Anniversary to create an endowed fund.
+We met that goal and are now raising additional funds to ensure a lasting legacy.
+We appreciate the leadership and generosity of our supporters.

 For guidelines on how to apply for a travel sponsorship, see the Aase Fund Travel Sponsorship page.